 If you need extra recipe inspiration, try these to enjoy on the day or to freeze for later.

 8. FRESH INGREDIENT INVENTORY

-Meal planning usually means shopping ahead of time.
+Successful meal planning usually means grocery shopping ahead of time.
 Usually, we only do a week at a time and avoid shopping any further ahead, simply to keep ingredients fresh.

 If you have a habit of letting your fresh ingredients go bad, an ingredient inventory may be exactly what you need.
 Keep an easily-accessible list on your fridge with your fresh ingredients, to help you keep track of when to use them by.

 For fresh fruit and vegetables, put the date purchased next to them and aim to plan meals using these items early in the week.

 For ingredients with a use-by date, add this to your ingredient list too so you can ensure you always stay ahead of food spoiling in your plan.

 This means less food waste and an opportunity to save money!